 It’s Flag Day in the United States.
 I hope that no matter where you live, when you see your flag, you feel the same feeling I do when I see my flag.
 I remember even as a child watching a Boy Scout flag ceremony or hearing the national anthem play before a ball game how it made me feel.
-Proud.
-Reverent.
+Pride.
+Reverence.
 Love.
+Patriotism.

 I have cried over this flag.